Conveyancing Gold Coast

 - a ‘service fee’ for searches on top of the fees already charged by the service provider

 Ballantyne Law Group offers a cost-effective, lawyer-led, fixed price conveyancing service with no hidden extras.
-Costs start from $580 for a residential sale and $1,150 for a residential purchase (including expenses and GST*).

 Are there deadlines in conveyancing?

 In Queensland, a standard contract of sale comes with strict dates and times to be observed during the conveyancing process.
 Failing to meet these deadlines may place you in breach of the contract and allow the other party to terminate the contract or sue.